None of this matters if no one reads it.

 ‘He’s a joy to work with’

 “Mike is a versatile, talented freelance journalist who has never shied away from an assignment.
 Mike’s copy is clean and accurate; I seldom have to spend much time editing anything he turns in.
 Mike also goes above and beyond when it comes to deadlines.
 He doesn’t just meet them, he will turn in an assignment two weeks early and then ask for another.
-Plus he’s a joy to work with, always quick to respond to questions and game to try something different.” — Jon Reed, senior editor at CNET
+Plus he’s a joy to work with.” — Jon Reed, senior editor at CNET

 You can hire me to…

-• Tackle rigorously reported stories about climate tech and solutions, or reader-friendly guides to sustainable living.
+• Tackle rigorously-reported articles about climate tech and solutions, or reader-friendly guides to sustainable living

 I work with…